Quantum walks: Schur functions meet symmetry protected topological phases: Schur functions

 exist a.e. on $\Tw$, and the asymptotic behaviour of Schur and Carath\'eodory functions at the boundary $\Tw$ yields information about the measure $\mu$.
 For instance, the absolutely continuous part of $\mu$ is given by $\re F(e^{i\theta})\,\frac{d\theta}{2\pi}$, and its singular part is concentrated on the points $e^{i\theta}$ such that $\lim_{r\uparrow1}\tr\re F(re^{i\theta})=\infty$.

 Concerning the boundary behaviour, Schur functions have better analyticity properties than Carath\'eodory functions.
 The later ones are analytic on the gaps of the support of the measure, but have simple poles at the isolated mass points.
 In contrast, Schur functions have an analytic continuation through the gaps of the limit points of the support, including the isolated mass points.
 For scalar Schur functions, this follows from the fact that a quotient of meromorphic functions with the same poles, and of the same order, is necessarily analytic.
 This pole cancellation does not generalize to matrix valued functions, thus the analyticity of Schur functions at the isolated mass points is less trivial in the matrix valued case.
 A proof for matrix Schur functions is given in the following theorem which, for a matrix measure on $\Tw$, provides a Schur characterization for the isolated mass points and the gaps of the limit points of the support.
+Some partial results in the theorem below follow from known relations between matrix measures and matrix Carath\'eodory functions which are straight forward extensions of similar results for the scalar case \cite{GeTs}, and whose succint proof is included for completeness.
+Nevertheless, the final characterization in terms of matrix Schur functions is new and the proof is deliberately more explicit concerning those aspects which need a much more delicate treatment than in the scalar case.
 The relevance of this characterization for our purposes lies in the connection between eigenvalues/essential gaps of unitary operators and mass points/gaps of the limit points of the support for the related spectral measures (see Sect.~\ref{sec:S-I}).

 \begin{thm} Let $\mu$ be a matrix measure with support $\supp\mu\subset\Tw$ and $\mu(\Tw)=\1$, and denote by $(\supp\mu)'$ the set of limit points of $\supp\mu$.
 If $f$ is the matrix Schur function of $\mu$, then: \begin{itemize} \item[(i)] $\Tw\setminus(\supp\mu)'$ is constituted by the arcs of $\Tw$ through which $f$ has an analytic continuation which is unitary on these arcs. \item[(ii)] The isolated mass points $\lambda$ of $\mu$ are the zeros of $\det(\1-zf(z))$ lying on $\Tw\setminus(\supp\mu)'$, and